EastonArcher/EastonArcher/README.md

 <!-- 👋 Hi, I'm Easton, a current Software Engineer Intern at SHI International. -->
 <!-- Texas Tech University Computer Science New Grad -->

-### 📓 Objective
-Always seeking opportunites to connect with other indivuals in my field of work.
-Looking to learn and engage with like-minded people passionate about the world of Computer Science!

 ```py
 class SoftwareEngineer: